-- Begin having family conversations about secondary school options. - It's not necessary, but feel free to schedule an appointment with Mr. Horner to discuss what you're thinking. - Again, not necessary, but consider having your child take the Seventh grade SSAT. - Obtain a practice book and make a plan to prepare for the test. - Begin researching specific schools.
+- Begin having family conversations about secondary school options. - Feel free to schedule an appointment with Mr. Horner to discuss what you're thinking. - Consider having your child take the Seventh-grade SSAT. - Obtain a practice book and make a plan to prepare for the test. - Begin researching specific schools.